Using Digital Twins for Simulation

 to build a time-driven simulation model of a large system with many interacting entities for use as a tool for analysis and prediction.

-Both use cases require a simulation platform that can host a large population of digital twins that represent simulated devices or other data sources and deliver high throughput.
-With its scalable, in-memory computing platform running on a cluster of servers, the ScaleOut Digital Twins service provides just that.
+Both use cases require a simulation platform that can host a large population of digital twin objects that represent simulated devices or other data sources and deliver high throughput.
+With its scalable, in-memory computing platform running on a cluster of servers, ScaleOut Digital Twins provides just that.

 Building a Workload Generator for Real-Time Analytics

 Digital twins can implement a workload generator that generates telemetry used in validating streaming analytics code.
-Each digital twin models the behavior of a physical data source, such as a vehicle in fleet, and the messages it sends and receives.
-When running in simulation, thousands of digital twins can then generate a telemetry workload that feeds streaming analytics, such as a telematics application, designed to track and analyze its behavior.
-In fact, ScaleOut Digital Twins enables digital twins to implement both the workload generator and the streaming analytics.
+Each digital twin object models the behavior of a physical data source, such as a vehicle in fleet, and the messages it sends and receives.
+When running in simulation, thousands of digital twin objects can then generate a telemetry workload that feeds streaming analytics, such as a telematics application, designed to track and analyze its behavior.
+In this way, ScaleOut Digital Twins enables digital twin objects to implement both the workload generator and streaming analytics code.
+This configuration is highly useful in testing a streaming analytics application prior to its deployment in a live system.

 Once validated, the real-time digital twin can be deployed to analyze telemetry from an actual pump: